cloki0610/CI-Portfolio-Project-5/README.md

 - Once they click the button, they will visit a confirm page with some warning message.
 - They can also click the return button to return to the profile page.
 - Once they click the delete button, a modal component will pop up for the final confirmation.
-- Users can close the modal and back to the website.
+- Users can close the modal and back to the page.
 If users click the delete button in the modal, their account will be removed, and they will redirect to the landing page.
 - The related message should show up once the action is complete.

 <br>